SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 ### Remark

-For Testflight distribution to succeed nightly and release applications must be created with proper identifiers.
-Beta information must also be properly filled once.
+Nightly and release applications must be created with proper identifiers first on App Store Connect.
+For submission to succeed each application _Beta App Information_ and _Beta App Review Information_ must also have been properly filled in the TestFlight section of the App Store Connect portal.